SebOchs/SAF/README.md

 # KN1-baseline

 1. The experiments were run with a conda python environment using python version 3.7.10.
-   I built the environment to reproduce our results in the following way (for linux, uncomment pywin32=300 in requirements.txt):
+   I built the environment to reproduce our results in the following way (for linux, comment pywin32=300 in requirements.txt):
 > conda create --name baseline python=3.7
 > conda activate baseline
 > conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=10.1 -c pytorch